 - The quality of the content that has been captured is vital – Is the information useful?
 Is it clear?

 - Graphic recorders are keen listeners and visual thinkers but they’re also artists; And just like you may have a preference for a particular art style, you may have a particular style of graphic recording that you prefer.
 Does their art style appeal to you?
 With digital graphic recording there can be a huge variety in the style – some may offer both a loose drawing style (similar to a paper harvest) and a more polished graphic option depending on your requirements.

 - Some graphic recorders like myself who work digitally also offer graphic recording on paper.
 Some offer optional add-ons to their service like digital illustrations, animated GIFs etc. If pre and post-event work is something you’d like to incorporate that may also be something to consider.

-- Some may be able to offer you a larger team for bigger events e.g. for conferences with lots of sessions or events that require a more intense level of output I work with a team of journalists and recorders who can capture and create alongside me.
+- Some may be able to offer you a larger team for bigger events.
+For example, when covering conferences with lots of parallel sessions or events that require a more intense level of output I work with a team of journalists and recorders who can capture and create alongside me.